cslant/telegram-git-notifier-docs/usage/set_menu.md

 ---
-title: Set menu for the bot | Telegram Git Notifier
+title: Set menu for the Telegram Git Notifier
 description: Set menu for the bot to manage notifications from GitHub and GitLab.
 Use the /set_menu command to set the menu for the bot.
+Get the welcome message and set the menu for the bot.
+keywords: ['telegram', 'git', 'notifier', 'telegram bot', 'set menu', 'set menu command', 'set menu for bot', 'set menu for telegram bot', 'telegram git notifier usage']
+tags: ['Notifier', 'Set menu', 'Set command', 'Usage']
 ---

 import setMenuCmdImg from '@site/repos/telegram-git-notifier-docs/images/set_menu.png';